Effective Medium Theory for Time-modulated Subwavelength Resonators: Introduction

-Our point-scattering formulation is highly relevant in its own right, as the scattering matrix describes the coupling of different frequency harmonics and quantifies the frequency conversion due to the time-modulated parameters.
+Our point-scattering formulation is highly relevant in its own, as the scattering matrix describes the coupling of different frequency harmonics and quantifies the frequency conversion due to the time-modulated parameters.
 Moreover, by taking the continuum limit, we derive the homogenised governing ordinary differential equation, which models the effective macroscopic behaviour while averaging out the fine-scale variations.
-This allows the introduction of a time-dependent one-dimensional effective medium theory, \textit{i.e.}, a theoretical framework to describe the macroscopic properties of heterogeneous time-dependent one-dimensional metamaterials in terms of their microscopic structure.
-The assumption of time-modulated material parameters in the derivation of an effective medium theory marks a new milestone in the mathematical exploration of metamaterials.
-Unlike the static case, we obtain a system of coupled Lippmann-Schwinger equations instead of a single equation \cite{Hai_Habib}.
-This is due to the mode coupling that occurs as a consequence of time modulation.
+This allows the introduction of a time-dependent, one-dimensional effective medium theory, \textit{i.e.}, a theoretical framework to describe the macroscopic properties of heterogeneous time-dependent, one-dimensional metamaterials in terms of their microscopic structure.
+The assumption of time-modulated material parameters in the derivation of an effective medium theory marks a new milestone in the mathematical exploration of metamaterials, where classical wave-scattering results are generalised to the time-modulated setting.
+It is worth emphasising that while our purpose in \cite{jinghao_liora, ammari2024scattering} was the study of wave scattering from systems of time-modulated systems of subwavelength resonators, our aim in the present paper is to derive effective models for computing the scattered fields by large systems of time-modulated resonators in the limit where the number of resonators goes to infinity and their typical size goes to zero, keeping the volume fraction of the resonators constant.
+Such non-classical models, which capture the average macroscopic behaviour of the large systems of resonators, can be used to simplify the analysis of time-modulated metamaterials and make the computations of their scattering properties more feasible and stable.
+Note also that because of the subwavelength resonant phenomena, the effective models both in the static case and in the time-modulated case depend on the operating frequency.
+Moreover, the effective models are not valid when the operating frequency coincides with the real part of one of the resonant frequencies \cite{Hai_Habib}.
+In such situations, the effect of each resonator on the total scattered wave is of order one, and hence the limit does not exist as the number of resonators goes to infinity.
+The main difference between the static case and the time-modulated case comes from the fact that time-modulation gives rise to a family of coupled harmonics.
+This leads to an effective model described by a system of coupled differential equations instead of a Helmholtz equation with an effective (frequency dependent) potential as in the static case.